Carefully unpack your flowers and follow the below tips to get the most out of them:

-Be sure to remove any foliage that fall below the waterline when refreshing your arrangement.
+· Remove any foliage that falls below the waterline when refreshing your arrangement.

 · Recut the stems to give your roses the longest vase life.

 · Always keep the flowers in a cool, well-ventilated area away from direct sunlight.